LiveComSollutions/livecom-android-documentation/README.md

 ### `LiveCom.openVideoById()`

 Opens player with passed streamId.
 Video list screen will be below player in navigation stack.
+Note that this method may suspend thread if sdk configuration loading is not completed yet.

 Parameters: